Five hundred thousand smackers.

 A. Violating Terms and Conditions

 I can hear you now – “ugg.”
-As a lawyer, my advice to clients is to closely read the terms and conditions before registering for any site.
+As a lawyer, my advice to clients is to carefully read the terms and conditions before registering for any site.
 Doing so is critical to understanding what is, and is not, allowed when posting on the site.
 Now, do clients take this step?
-No. I’m a lawyer, and I don’t even read the terms of sites and apps.
+No. I’m a lawyer, and I don’t even read the terms of websites and apps.

 “2.
 You may not post violent, nude, partially nude, discriminatory, unlawful, infringing, hateful, pornographic or sexually suggestive photos or other content via the Service.”